keytoquality/keytoquality.github.io/k2q-user-manual/docs/04k2qmodules.md

 ## FRACAS

-FRACAS stands for Failure Reporting and Corrective Action System.
-This module provides closed loop incident reporting and built in problem solving workflows such as 8D, DMAIC, which guide you through each step of the problem solving process.
+FRACAS is an acronym that stands for 'Failure Reporting and Corrective Action System'.
+This module provides a closed loop incident reporting and corrective action system.

 ## FMEA

-FMEA stands for Failure Modes and Effects Analysis.
-This module provides a process for completing FMEA tables through remote collaboration, with a focus on promoting creativity.
+FMEA is an acronym that stands for 'Failure Modes and Effects Analysis'.
+This module provides a process for completing FMEA tables through remote collaboration.

 ## The Quality Toolbox

-The Quality Toolbox from K2Q is a complete set of quality related analysis and ideas generation tools.
-It includes modern realisations of the traditional 7 basic tools of quality, along with many other useful tools which are regularly updated.
+The Quality Toolbox contains smart versions of many useful quality related tools and techniques which are regularly updated.